 Has your electrical small appliance bit the dust?
 Or maybe it doesn’t quite work as well as it used to?
 Finding deals on the latest and greatest new device can be incredibly tempting.
-Before you click that purchase button we want to spread the word about an eco-friendly alternative to buying new.
+However, before you click that purchase button we want to spread the word about an eco-friendly alternative to buying new.
 We encourage you to repair the small appliances that you already have!

 Yes, old and broken small appliances can be recycled through our ElectroRecycle program, hurray!
 But before you bring in your old appliance to one of our collection facilities for recycling, have you thought about what you can do to repair your device?